Particular/docs.particular.net/servicecontrol/upgrades/3to4/index.md

 Once the primary instance has been upgraded to version 4, secondary instances can be upgraded one at a time.
 If a secondary instance has audit ingestion enabled, then a new ServiceControl Audit instance will be created for it.

 If a secondary instance has error ingestion turned off, then it cannot be upgraded to version 4.
-The recommended course of action is to create a side-by-side deployment with a new ServiceControl Audit instance until the audit retention period cleans up the messages in the original secondary instance.
+The recommended course of action is to replace the existing instance with a new ServiceControl Audit instance.
 Follow this sequence of steps:

 - Note the name of the primary instance
 - Check the configuration file of the secondary instance and note the following values: